Fish curry in banana leaf

 I love food cooked in banana leaves, whether they are steamed, grilled, baked, or broiled.
 Something about opening this package on the table, releasing the steam and aromas of the dish and seeing it is very satisfying.
-In addition, I can taste the subtle flavor the banana leaves impart to the food.
+In addition, I can taste the subtle flavour that the banana leaves impart to the food.

-For more recipes from this cookbook click here.
+For more wonderful recipes from this cookbook, click here.

 Ingredients: